Embrace your feelings (without food)

 People who decide to lose weight may start with a negative attitude about food.
 To achieve successful weight loss, Friedland notes, they have to transform from a static way of thinking—believing a setback is a failure, for example, and that nothing will ever change—to a positive, growth mind-set.
 “Discover new ways of responding to your emotions and you make it easier to focus on your goals,” he says.

 How do you do that?
-Instead of allowing negative thoughts to drive automatic behaviors, pause and listen to your emotions.
-“Identify what you’re feeling and realize that this experience is happening because something you care about is at stake,” Friedland explains.
+Instead of allowing negative thoughts to drive automatic behaviours, pause and listen to your emotions.
+“Identify what you’re feeling and realise that this experience is happening because something you care about is at stake,” Friedland explains.
 “A person with a growth mindset thinks ‘This is a gift.
 It will help me understand what’s important to me.
 I trust there are other ways to deal with the feeling.
 I can learn from this.’”

 That shift also helps remind you of your most important values.
 “This is when you ask, ‘What do I really care about?’”
 Friedland says. “‘What’s my best response?’”